AlbanBloorRiley/INS_IEP/README.md

 * Download the package on your PC.
 * Open MATLAB
 * Go to the directory 'INS_IEP'
-* add the different directories of the INS_IEP on your MATLAB path
+* Add the different directories of the INS_IEP on your MATLAB path

 ### Dependencies
 Note that this package requires [`easyspin`](https://easyspin.org) to be installed and added to the MTLAB path.
 This can be downladed at https://easyspin.org.